zuo/unittest_expander/docs/reference.rst

 .. module:: unittest_expander

-The module :mod:`unittest_expander`'s public interface consists of the following functions and classes.
+The module :mod:`unittest_expander`'s public interface consists of the following functions, classes and constants.

-(See: :doc:`narrative_documentation` -- for a much richer description of them, including a lot of usage examples...)
+(See: :doc:`narrative_documentation` -- for a much richer description of most of them, including a lot of usage examples...)

 The :func:`expand` class decorator